theobald-software/theobald-software.github.io/content/_en/board-connector/advanced-techniques/backup-and-migration.md

 When replacing a machine completely, conduct a full migration.

-**Prerequisite**: BOARD Connector versions installed on both machines match.
+**Prerequisite**: Board Connector versions installed on both machines match.

 {: .box-tip }
 **Tip**: To check the version of your product, open the Designer, navigate to **Help > Info** or press **[F12]**.

 {: .box-tip }
-**Tip:** Install the matching version on the different machine by using the `BOARD ConnectorSetup.exe` from the program directory (`C:\Program Files\BOARDConnector` by default) of the current machine.
+**Tip:** Install the matching version on the different machine by using the `Board ConnectorSetup.exe` from the program directory (`C:\Program Files\BOARDConnector` by default) of the current machine.

 1. Create a backup of the `config` directory of the current machine.
 2. Decide whether you need a partial or a full migration. <br> For a full migration you can restore the entire `config` directory on the different machine.
 You can alternatively restore parts of the backup, by copying e.g., only the destinations or extractions directories.
-3. Restart the [BOARD Connector Service](../server/start-server), when performing a full migration or copying the `server` directory onto the different machine.
+3. Restart the [Board Connector Service](../server/start-server), when performing a full migration or copying the `server` directory onto the different machine.

 {: .box-note }
 **Note**: When migrating to a new server, a new license file must be issued for that server.